 - Humidity and temperature of the climate and weather conditions.

-- The capacity of the soil to retain moisture (rosemary requires well draining soil to avoid root rot).
+- The capacity of the soil to retain moisture (rosemary requires well-draining soil to avoid root rot).

 It should be noted that rosemary prefers some air flow and breezy conditions as this replicates the natural growing conditions but also be aware that potted rosemary can dry out a little bit quicker in consistently windy areas.

-If the soil is damp then delay watering for a few day but if the soil feels mostly dry then this is the perfect time for watering.
+If the soil is damp then I delay watering for a few day but if the soil feels mostly dry then this is the perfect time for watering.

 Watering Rosemary in Winter

-During Winter rosemary is dormant and is at greater risk of root rot due to cold damp soils that dry a lot slower due to lower temperatures.
+During Winter, rosemary is dormant and is at greater risk of root rot due to cold damp soils that dry a lot slower due to lower temperatures.

-Rosemary attains all the moisture it requires from the environment during Winter.
+The advice from the experts is that rosemary attains all the moisture it requires from the environment during Winter.

 A higher proportion of sand to improve drainage and prevent the soil retaining too much moisture is the most effective way to mitigate the risk of root rot.

-(If your rosemary looks as though it is dying read my article how to revive a dying rosemary plant for the solution).
+(If your rosemary looks as though it is dying read my article on how to revive a dying rosemary plant for the solution).

 How Much to Water Rosemary